ErrantThinking/errantthinking.github.io/content/powder_plains/index.md

 As part of [Prismatic Wasteland's Rankin/Bass-themed 2025 Merry Hexmas](@/hexmas_2025/index.md), I've contributed the Powder Plains as a snowfield hex.
 A relatively peaceful snowfield featuring multiple towns including Snowville, a village of cold elementals which neighbors the Snow Henge.
 January Junction makes an appearance along with Snowdin, inspired from Undertale.
+Also features  Keh Night Automata and a twisted Cult of Janus.

 <!-- more -->